DV Housing Support

 Housing issues are a frequent worry shared by victims of abuse.
 It is common for survivors to experience financial abuse and have their credit negatively impacted.
 This can make leaving the relationship or finding new housing tough.
 Seeking shelter is not always an option, but many people are not aware of what other housing resources are available or how to access them.
-Whether a survivor wants the abusive partner to leave, or they want to leave themselves; housing support is out there.
+Whether a survivor wants their abusive partner to leave or they want to leave themselves, housing support is available.

 When shelter isn’t an option